libridge-club/scalabridge/README.md

 libridge is a free/libre, open-source bridge server and it is (soon) available in [libridge.club](https://libridge.club/).

+libridge uses [ben](https://github.com/lorserker/ben) for bidding suggestions (and more in the future).
+Don't forget to check out this awesome bridge engine.

 ## Java version

 libridge-backend uses Java 21 (LTS) in development and in runtime.
 It will be updated to Java 25 LTS after its launch at September 2025.